AWS EFS vs EBS Multi-Attach

 • is an object store with a simple key, value store design, and good at storing vast numbers of backups or user files.

 • offers pay for the storage you actually use.
-Offers cost-saving storage classes ideal for infrequently access data or for data archival
+Offers cost-saving storage classes ideal for infrequently accessed data or for data archival.

-• provide high availability with a maximum of 99.99%
+• provides high availability with a maximum of 99.99%.

-• provides security with a range of access control mechanisms and abilities to encrypt data at rest and in transit
+• provides security with a range of access control mechanisms and abilities to encrypt data at rest and in transit.
+SSE-C is now disabled by default on new buckets (April 2026).

 • data can be accessed programmatically or directly from services such as AWS CloudFront.